SPlanzer/portfolio_website/content/articles/LiDAR-CHM/index.en.md

 ## Intro
 To explore extracting vegetation height from LiDAR data, a swath from the Land-use and Carbon Analysis System (LUCAS) LiDAR data was acquired from the Ministry for the Environment (MFE).
-This data is ideal for such calculations as its collected in heavily forested areas and is at resolution high enough to analyse individual trees.
+This data is ideal for such calculations as its collected in heavily forested areas and is at a resolution high enough to analyse individual trees.

 The computation of vegetation height using LiDAR is fairly straightforward.

 1. A Digital Surface Model (DSM) must be extracted from the LiDAR point data.
-This is a model representing features (i.e. vegetation) elevated above the “Bare Earth”.
+This is a model representing features elevated above the “Bare Earth”.
 2. A Digital Terrain Model (DTM) must be extracted from the LiDAR point data.
 This is a Bare Earth model with surface features not included.
 3. What is commonly known as a Canopy Height Model (CHM) is then produced by subtracting the DTM from the DSM.

 ## Extracting the DSM and DTM from LiDAR
-[PDAL](https://pdal.io/) (Point Data Abstraction Library) is a very powerful tool for processing LiDAR point cloud data and very adept at extracting surface models based on point classification and filtering algorithms.
+The [PDAL](https://pdal.io/) (Point Data Abstraction Library) is a very powerful tool for processing LiDAR point cloud data and very adept at extracting surface models based on point classification and filtering algorithms.

 PDAL allows the composition of operations on point clouds into 'pipelines'.
 These pipelines are written in the JSON format and define each step for the processing of the data in a sequence.
 This leads itself to highly customisable point cloud processing, that is repeatable and runs many steps in one execution of the program.